butzopower/typetalks/presentations/normalize/normalize.md

 ## Generics

-We can use generics to write code that doesn't care about all the types.
+We can use generics to write code that doesn't care about specific types.

 ```typescript
 type Greeter = { greet: () => string };